-Each of the Selling Shareholders listed below is, as of the date hereof, the holder of 1995 Warrants to acquire the number of shares of Common Stock set forth opposite such Selling Shareholder's name or has exercised the 1995 Warrants for the number of shares of Common Stock set forth opposite such Selling Shareholder's name.
-The 1995 Warrants were issued by the Company to the Selling Shareholders in June and July 1995 pursuant to a transaction exempt from the registration requirements of the Act and various state securities laws.
-The 1995 Warrants are exercisable at any time through January 31, 2001, unless such period is extended by the Company.
+Each of the Selling Shareholders listed below is, as of the date hereof, the holder of 1996 Warrants to acquire the number of shares of Common Stock set forth opposite such Selling Stockholder's name or has exercised the 1996 Warrants for the number of shares of Common Stock set forth opposite such Selling Shareholder's name.
+The 1996 Warrants were issued by the Company to the Selling Shareholders in May 1996 pursuant to a transaction exempt from the registration requirements of the Act and various state securities laws.
+The 1996 Warrants are exercisable at any time through May 31, 2001, unless such period is extended by the Company.

-Through December 31, 1996, the Selling Shareholders have exercised 1995 Warrants for a total of 3,686,000 shares of Common Stock generating gross proceeds of \$1,105,800.
-All of such 1995 Warrants were exercised at \$.30.
-The issuance by the Company of the Common Stock to the Selling Shareholders upon exercise of the 1995 Warrants is pursuant to the 1995 Warrant Agreement in a transaction exempt from the registration requirements of the Act and various state securities laws.
+As of December 31, 1996, the Selling Shareholders have exercised 2,729,000 of the 1996 Warrants at \$.20 for an aggregate of \$545,800.
+The issuance by the Company of the Common Stock to the Selling Shareholders upon exercise of the 1996 Warrants is pursuant to the 1996 Warrant Agreement in a transaction exempt from the registration requirements of the Act and various state securities laws.
+During November 1996, the Board of Directors authorized a reduction in the exercise price of each 1996 Warrant to \$.20 during the period of time beginning on November 1, 1996 and ending at the close of business on December 31, 1996, at which time the exercise price will be \$.50.
 The Company has agreed, at its expense, to register the Common Stock for resale by the Selling Shareholders under the Act and various state securities laws.
-The Company expects to incur expenses of approximately \$46,000 in connection with the registration.
+The Company expects to incur expenses of approximately \$50,000 in connection with the registration.
 The Common Stock may be sold from time to time by the Selling Shareholders pursuant to this Prospectus.
 See "Plan of Distribution".